ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

  * `basethick`:     A layer of material this thick will be added below the entire model.
-This is particularly important for models with long, deep valleys, which can cause the model shine through if the base is not thick enough.
+This is particularly important for models with long, deep valleys, which can cause the model to shine through or if the base is not thick enough.
 A base thickness of at least twice the filament thickness is recommended.